 Yes, the foregoing is tongue firmly in cheek and the exact opposite is recommended.

 It is unfortunate, though, just how many estates will compound the problems for those left behind.
-Simple steps can lessen the problems created by either your death or the death of another loved one.
+Simple steps can and should be taken now to avoid making your estate settlement unnecessarily difficult.